bump-sh/docs/src/_help/organizations/organization-access-management.md

 The login page will systematically appear when attempting to access via the direct URL of a documentation or a hub behind this SSO, if one is not already authenticated.

-> SSO is a feature available from our Business plan.
+> SSO is a feature available from our Enterprise plan.
 {: .info}

 ### How to setup SSO